quicklyco/android-sdk-examples/ZowdowDirectApiExample/README.md

 method inside `InitApiService` interface.
 FYI: in the following example app RxJava wrapper is used for Retrofit-calls.

-The basic map of `queryParams` is formed in `QueryUtils` class by `createQueryMap` method.
+The basic map of `queryParams` is formed in `QueryUtils` class by `getQueryMapObservable` method.
-Basically, this map includes key-value pairs, declared in mentioned utils class, but it may be extended by another ones for Unified API needs, which you may find in `Map<String, Object> QueryUtils`'s `createQueryMapForUnifiedApi(Context context, String searchQuery, String currentCardFormat) ` method.
+Basically, the map (which is emitted by `queryMapObservable` returned by the mentioned method) includes key-value pairs, declared in mentioned utils class, but it may be extended by another ones for Unified API needs, which you may find in `Map<String, Object> QueryUtils`'s `createQueryMapForUnifiedApi(Context context, String searchQuery, String currentCardFormat) ` method.

 It's quite important to notice that in this app we use hardcoded values for the next keys:

 *   **app_id:** we are using the another demo app package name as a value to ensure that the results will be returned to this client in a proper way.
-For now it's `com.searchmaster.searchapp`.
+For now it's `com.zowdow.android.example`.
 *   **app_ver:** Demo app version as a value.

 `InitApiService` usage can be reviewed in `HomeDemoActivity` class.
 This code snippet demonstrates it clearly: